 February 1, 2012Posted by on

-Politicians, bureaucrats and the media have drawn conclusions that are conveniently in their own interests: to them the crisis is evidence that things cannot be left to the markets, to consumers, to greedy bankers, and the spontaneous interaction of the public.
+Politicians, bureaucrats and many of their claqueurs in the media have drawn conclusions that are conveniently in their own interests: to them the crisis is evidence that things cannot be left to the markets, to consumers, to greedy bankers, and the spontaneous interaction of the public.
 If the state does not regulate and control everything, chaos ensues.
 We need more government.
 More control.
 More regulation.
 More oversight.
 Politicians and bureaucrats need more power.

 Decent citizens don’t use cash.
 Cash is used by tax-cheats, terrorists, drug-dealers and child pornographers.
 Once this is established it will be a short step to severely restricting or even banning the withdrawal of cash from bank accounts.
 As all banks will soon anyway be mere branches of the ever-expanding central bank, which prints the money to keep the nominally private banks alive, all transactions will then be just electronic bookkeeping adjustments at the state central bank.
 All financial transactions will then be entirely transparent to the authorities.
 “Irrational” behaviour can be identified early and – eliminated.

 It seems to me that the nature of the ultimate revolution with which we are now faced is precisely this: That we are in process of developing a whole series of techniques which will enable the controlling oligarchy who have always existed and presumably will always exist to get people to love their servitude.
 (Aldous Huxley – Berkeley 1962)